msyk/FMDataAPI/README.md

 }
 ```

-For more deitals, I'd like to read codes and comments in file samples/FMDataAPI_Sample.php.
+For more details, I'd like to read codes and comments in file samples/FMDataAPI_Sample.php.

 API Document is here:
 http://inter-mediator.info/FMDataAPI/namespaces/INTERMediator.FileMakerServer.RESTAPI.html